Disease

 • Always shake out excess water and dry the plant completely after every soak

-• Ensure good air circulation around the plant, especially right after watering
+• Ensure good air circulation around the plant, especially in the hours right after watering

-• Adjust soak frequency to match the plant's specific environment rather than a rigid schedule
+• Adjust soak frequency to match the plant's specific environment rather than a rigid weekly schedule

 • Remove the plant from enclosed displays for watering rather than soaking it in place